Long-Context Generalization with Sparse Attention: Introduction

 \item \textbf{Non-dispersion}: We establish that $\alpha$-entmax attention distributions maintain consistent focus regardless of sequence length, with entropy bounded by $\mathcal{O}(\log s)$ rather than approaching maximum entropy $\mathcal{O}(\log n)$ as with softmax, where $s \ll n$ is the number of tokens with nonzero probability.

-\item \textbf{Representational preservation}: We demonstrate that $\alpha$-entmax is able to prevent representational collapse by maintaining distinguishable token representations even in extremely long contexts.

-\item \textbf{Over-squashing alleviation}: We show how $\alpha$-entmax reduces the number of gradient paths from $\mathcal{O}(n^L)$ to $\mathcal{O}(s^L)$, where $L$ is the number of layers, significantly strengthening gradient flow for long-range dependencies.
+\item \textbf{Representational preservation}: $\alpha$-entmax attention with sparse support can avoid \emph{representational collapse} and reduces the number of gradient paths from $\mathcal{O}(n^L)$ to $\mathcal{O}(s^L)$, alleviating \emph{over-squashing} by strengthening the gradient flow for long-range dependencies.

 \item \textbf{Adaptive-scalable $\alpha$-entmax}: We introduce \textbf{ASEntmax}, which adaptively adjust sparsity based on sequence length to maintain optimal token selection even in extremely long contexts.
-Furthermore, we develop \textbf{NAPE} (NoPE + ALiBi Positional Encoding), a hybrid scheme that combines attention heads between content-focused processing and locality-aware positional encoding, leading to a synergistic interaction with $\alpha$-entmax.

-\item \textbf{Empirical validation}: We demonstrate substantial performance improvements across diverse tasks.
-For example, as shown in Figure~\ref{fig:fig1}, ASEntmax achieves 76.7\% accuracy on associative recall at 65K tokens after training on just 64 tokens---a 1000$\times$ length extrapolation. \end{itemize}
+\item \textbf{Empirical results}: We demonstrate that ASEntmax achieves superior performance across synthetic and real-world tasks.
+For example, as shown in Figure~\ref{fig:fig1}, ASEntmax achieves 95.3\% accuracy on associative recall at 65K tokens after training on just 64 tokens---a 1000$\times$ length extrapolation. \end{itemize}